combogenomics/CONTIGuator/README.md

 * -x Blast XML output to be parsed [Default: blast.xml]

 ### Contig profiling parameters
-* -L minimal lenght of a contig to be accepted in the analysis [Default: 0 bp]
+* -L minimal lenght of a contig to be accepted in the analysis [Default: 1000 bp]
 * -C minimal coverage of a contig to be accepted in the analysis [Default: 20%]
-* -B minimal lenght of a significant Blast hit [Default: 100 bp]
+* -B minimal lenght of a significant Blast hit [Default: 1100 bp]
+* -N Do not use N to fill the gaps
+* -I Merge contigs when possible?
+[Not yet implemented]

 ### Primer picking
 * -P do primer picking [Default: no]